stevenchen3/dots/memory-mapped-io/README.md

 are mapped into memory, you can access the entire through an array.
 Using `read()/write()`, however, we can only access the file per buffer size each time and iterate for multiple times in order to get its full content.
-Arguably, we could set a bigger buffer, but the overhead of the additional copy between the kernel space and user space cann't be neglected in such case.
+Arguably, we could set a bigger buffer, but the overhead of the additional copy between the kernel space and user space can't be neglected in such case.

 Both `read()/write()` and `mmap()` defer I/O scheduling, thread scheduling and I/O alignment (all I/O must be performed in multiples of the storage device's block size, usually 4KB) to the kernel.